aws/sagemaker-python-sdk/doc/using_mxnet.rst

 Your model data must be a .tar.gz file in Amazon S3.
 Amazon SageMaker Training Job model data is saved to .tar.gz files in Amazon S3, however if you have local data you want to deploy, you can prepare the data yourself.

-Assuming you have a local directory containg your model data named "my_model" you can tar and gzip compress the file and upload to Amazon S3 using the following commands:
+Assuming you have a local directory containing your model data named "my_model" you can tar and gzip compress the file and upload to Amazon S3 using the following commands:

 ::

     tar -czf model.tar.gz my_model
     aws s3 cp model.tar.gz s3://my-bucket/my-path/model.tar.gz

-This uploads the contents of my_model to a gzip compressed tar file to Amazon S3 in the bucket "my-bucket", with the key "my-path/model.tar.gz".
+This uploads the contents of my_model to a gzip-compressed tar file to Amazon S3 in the bucket "my-bucket", with the key "my-path/model.tar.gz".

 To run this command, you need the AWS CLI tool installed.
 Please refer to our `FAQ <#FAQ>`__ for more information on installing this.